davisonio/darkage/README.md

        [Dirt] [Dirt]
        [Gravel] [Gravel]

+    Gneiss: high grade metamorphic rock formed from Schist, very common, and used in construction.
+It sometimes brokes in Gneiss Cobble when being digged.
+       COOKING
+       [Schist]

+    Gneiss Cobble: brick version of the gneiss.
+       From dig gneiss

+    Mud: mixture of water and some combination of soil, silt, and clay.
+Used for build houses, specially in desertic regions.
+       It brokes in 4 Mud Lumps when digged.
+       CRAFT -> 3
+       [Dirt] [Dirt]
+  	   [Clay Lump] [Silt Lump]
+       CRAFT -> 1
+       [Mud Lump] [Mud Lump]
+       [Mud Lump] [Mud Lump]

-    Old Red Sandstone: A light red sandstone, in fact it's sandstone with iron that gives it this color.
+    Old Red Sandstone: a light red sandstone, in fact it's sandstone with iron that gives it this color.
        CRAFT -> 4
        [Sandstone] [Sandstone]